-Records defined with the Record keyword are not allowed to be recursive (references to the record's name in the type of its field raises an error).
+- 1. Records defined with the Record keyword are not allowed to be recursive (references to the record's name in the type of its field raises an error).
 To define recursive records, one can use the Inductive and CoInductive keywords, resulting in an inductive or co-inductive record.
-A caveat, however, is that records cannot appear in mutually inductive (or co-inductive) definitions.
+A caveat, however, is that records cannot appear in mutually inductive (or co-inductive) definitions. - 2.
 Induction schemes are automatically generated for inductive records.
-Automatic generation of induction schemes for non-recursive records defined with the Record keyword can be activated with the Nonrecursive Elimination Schemes option (see 13.1.1).
+Automatic generation of induction schemes for non-recursive records defined with the Record keyword can be activated with the Nonrecursive Elimination Schemes option (see 13.1.1). - 3.
+Structure is a synonym of the keyword Record.